toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2022/async-http-api-clients-in-swift/index.md

 ---
 type: post
-slug: async-http-api-clients-in-swift
 title: Async HTTP API clients in Swift
 description: Learn how to communicate with API endpoints using the brand new SwiftHttp library, including async / await support.
 publication: 2022-03-18 16:20:00
-tags: Swift, networking, HTTP
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## Introducing SwiftHttp